rabbitmq/rabbitmq-website/docs/oauth2-examples-okta.md

 ## Prerequisites to follow this guide

-- Have an account in https://www.okta.com.
+* Have an account in https://www.okta.com.
-- Docker
+* Docker
+* `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
+This github repository contains all the configuration files and scripts used on this example.

 ## Create your app integration in Okta UI